vaimo/composer-patches/README.md

 # Runs just one scenario for all test installations
 composer code:test sequence

+# Runs all scenarios on one specific installation
+composer code:test using-file:.*

 # Runs just one scenario for just one installation
 composer code:test using-file:skipped-patch